pragun-ananda/pragun-ananda/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an app to intelligently prep for SWE interviews
-- 🌱 I’m currently learning how to build scalable systems
+- 🌱 I’m currently learning how to design scalable systems
 - 😄 Pronouns: he/him/his
 - 📫 How to reach me: pragun.ananda@gmail.com